MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

 ### Create an item in a folder

-To create an new item inside a folder, select **+New**, and then select the type of item you want to create.
+To create a new item inside a folder, select **+New**, and then select the type of item you want to create.
 The item is created in the current folder.

 :::image type="content" source="./media/manage-workspace-content/create-new-item.png" alt-text="Screenshot showing how to create a new item from inside a folder.":::

-Currently, the following items cannot be created in a folder:
+Currently, the following items can't be created in a folder:

 * Dataflow gen2
 * Lakehouse